szTheory/streakable/README.md

     $ bundle

-Or install it yourself as:
+Or install it directly with:

     $ gem install streakable